ClassDotNew/git_example/finger.md

 Here is some text.
-I didn't name this file.
-Jigamee did.
+I didn't name this file; Jigmey did.